 Where can I find them?

-They are common and can be seen around most areas of the reserve, throughout the year.
+They are fairly common and can be seen around most areas of the reserve, throughout the year.

-The best places to look and see them are around the Kitchen Garden, Terrace Area and at our two Bird Feeding Stations.
+The best places to look and see them are at our two Bird Feeding Stations (The Lodge & Netley Meadow).

 About the species

-The species is on the UK green list, meaning its population is currently stable.
+The species is on the UK amber list, meaning its population and conservation status is of moderate concern.

-The Long-tailed Tit weighs around 9g (about half the weight of the Robin) and have an average lifespan of 2 years.
+The Dunnock weighs around 19-24kg and have an average lifespan of 2 years.

 What do they sound like?